syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Horizontal
 </td>
 <td>
-The direction of display of the ProgressBar can be changed as `Horizontal` by using the property given below.In this case,direction of the text also changed.
+The direction of display of the ProgressBar can be changed to `Horizontal` using the following given property.
+In this case, direction of the text is also changed.
 </td>
 </tr>
 <tr>